 Deep inside the glacier lives The Ice King, supple and smooth.
-His skin is aglow with the cold and unbelievably soft.
-He should be milky white but there’s an olive tint to his hue and no sooner do I see it than I want to touch it.
+His skin is aglow with the cold, and unbelievably soft.
+He should be milky white, but there’s an olive tint to his hue, and no sooner do I see him, than I want to touch him.
 Without gesture or words, he demurs.

-He is wearing no clothes but it’s clear that he’s warm; he’s in his element: he is The Ice King, and he doesn’t beckon or smile: he stands at the end of the hall that is lined with blue-sheened green walls of ice.
-They look soft, insubstantial, but they are hard as stone, centuries of gravity have worked them into solid rock.
-I close my eyes for a moment, the smell of the ice is clean and pure.
+He wears no clothes, but it is clear that he’s warm; he’s in his element.
+He is The Ice King, and he doesn’t beckon or smile: he stands at the end of the hall that is lined with blue-sheened green walls of ice.
+They look soft, insubstantial, but they are hard as stone: centuries of gravity have worked them into solid rock.
+I close my eyes for a moment; the smell of the ice is clean and pure.

-I slowly move towards him and as each step feels heavier with uncertain awe, my head gets lighter.
-I realise for him I’ll have to be all or nothing.
-Already I’m feeling the heat and I’m twenty, thirty feet from him yet.
-There, at the end of the hall, tall with ice and nothing else, is a passage, a gateway, in which he stands; he has no need for me, but I am now beholden to him.
-I slowly advance and as I do so I have to let go, I have to, have to let go.
+I slowly move towards him, and as each step feels heavier with uncertain awe, my head gets lighter.
+I realise, for him I’ll have to be all or nothing.
+Already I am sensing that heat, and I’m twenty, thirty feet from him yet.
+There, at the end of the hall, tall with ice and nothing else, is a gateway, a passageway, in which he stands; he has no need for me, but I am beholden to him now: I slowly advance, and as I do I have to let go; I have to, have to let go.